What Is the ISO 9000 Standards Series?

 The ISO 9000 family contains these standards:

-ASQ is the only place where organizations can obtain the American National Standard versions of these standards in the ISO 9000 family.
+ASQ is the only place where organizations can obtain the American National Standard Institute (ANSI) versions of these standards in the ISO 9000 family.

 ASQ administers the U.S. Technical Advisory Groups and subcommittees that are responsible for developing the ISO 9000 family of standards.
-In its standards development work, ASQ is accredited by the American National Standards Institute (ANSI).
+In its standards development work, ASQ is accredited by ANSI.

 ISO 9000:2000 refers to the ISO 9000 update released in the year 2000.